PaulioRandall/firefly-go/spec/firefly-v1-interesting-times.md

 7 + 1
 ```

 This scroll is a little more advanced.
-It performs two mathematical operations and prints them on their own line.
+It performs two mathematical operations and prints them on their own line with an empty line in between.

 ```
 2 * (10 - 6)

 24 / 4
 ```